 As we head into the final days of the year where giving and receiving gifts is central to many cultural practices, I find myself reflecting on the adage, “It is better to give than receive.”

-Here at Cate, our ethos of servons codifies our shared belief that life is made meaningful through regular and generous acts of service.
+Here at Cate, our ethos of Servons codifies our shared belief that life is made meaningful through regular and generous acts of service.
 What distinguishes Cate is how spirit and service are bound together by a fundamental belief that we are each part of a whole and therefore, mutually responsible for the thriving of the people and places in our lives.
 In this web of interconnectedness, we feel the joys and sorrorws of each other and believe that true service comes from a place of mutual belonging rather than obligation.

-Here are some examples of where I see the spirit of servons alive each day at Cate and beyond.
+Here are some examples of where I see the spirit of Servons alive each day at Cate and beyond.

 Growing up, together: Our youngest learners who attend our Early Learning Center get to live, learn, and play alongside our students and their teachers (many of whom are their parents).
 Despite being small, these children serve us by consistently embodying a genuine sense of wonder, unconditional love for each other, and endless hunger for learning through play.
 In return, we delight in them as we share our own gifts and talents – in this case on the basketball court!